Hitman: Absolution: Gameplay

-The game introduces an online option to the series, 'Contracts', where players can create their own missions for other players to complete.
+Absolution introduces an online option to the Hitman series, 'Contracts', where players can create their own missions for other players to participate in.
 Players choose one of the areas from the game's story missions and decide which non-player characters (NPCs) are required to be eliminated, what weapon must be used to eliminate each target, what disguise is required, whether the body must be hidden or not and if the player is allowed to be spotted by the AI.
-"Contracts" was shut down in May 2018 due to IO Interactive not owning or controlling the online servers but needing to comply with GDPR legislation.
+The online servers for "Contracts" were shut down in May 2018 due to IO Interactive encountering difficulties in complying with GDPR legislation.